BW-EDA-EEND: Streaming End-to-End Neural Speaker Diarization for a Variable Number of Speakers: Blockwise EDA-EEND

 Our algorithm is illustrated in Figure~\ref{fig:bw-eda-eend}.
 Given a $T$-length sequence of $F$-dimensional audio features, $X=[x_1,\ldots,x_T]$, let $X_{b} =[x_{b,1},\cdots,x_{b,W}]$ denote the $b$th block input sequence of size $W$.
 Given the Transformer encoder with $n$ layers, let $E_b^{i} = [e_{b,1}^{i},\dots,e_{b,W}^{i}]$ denote its hidden states in the $i$th layer.
 The Transformer encoder computes the sequence of $D$-dimensional diarization embeddings of size $W$ for the $b$th block, $E_b=[e_{b,1},\ldots,e_{b,W}]$ as:

-where $E_{b-L:b-1}^{i-1}$ is a sequence of hidden states that are produced from the previous $L$ blocks (i.e., going back $L$ blocks with respect to the given $b$th block) and Concat is a concatenation function of two hidden block sequences along the time dimension.
+where $E_{b-L:b-1}^{i-1}$ is a sequence of hidden states that are produced from the previous $L$ blocks (i.e., going back $L$ blocks with respect to the current $b$th block) and Concat is a concatenation function of two hidden block sequences along the time dimension.
 Motivated by Transformer-XL \cite{dai2019transformer}, both key $K_{b}^{i}$ and value $ V_{b}^{i}$ vectors use the same hidden states from the current block ($E_{b}^{i-1}$) along with other cached hidden states from the previous blocks $E_{b-L}^{i-1}, \ldots, E_{b-1}^{i-1}$.
 When $L=\infty$, we use all hidden states produced from all previous blocks to $E_{b}^{i-1}$.

 Having made the Transformer encoder operation incremental and linear, we now propose two variants of BW-EDA-EEND that differ in how the attractors are computed.
-The first variant, denoted limited-latency BW-EDA-EEND (BW-EDA-EEND-LL), computes attractors for each block and produces outputs with limited-latency (according the block size), suitable for generating outputs online.
+The first variant, denoted limited-latency BW-EDA-EEND (BW-EDA-EEND-LL), computes attractors for each block and produces outputs with limited-latency (according to the block size), suitable for generating outputs online.

 The second variant, denoted unlimited-latency BW-EDA-EEND (BW-EDA-EEND-UL), computes attractors at the end of the inputs.
-It still has unlimited latency (although we can generate outputs as we need) but limits computation to be linear in input length.
+It still has unlimited latency, but limits embedding computation to be linear in input length with a limited context size.

 For BW-EDA-EEND-LL, block dependent $D$-dimensional attractors, $A_b = [a_{b,1},\dots,a_{b,S}]$ are decoded using a blockwise unidirectional LSTM as follows: